carloe/LicenseGenerator-iOS/README.md

 * Build & profit

 ####Excluding Directories
 You can optionally tell the generator to ignore certain paths.
-To do so use the `-e` option and pass it a comma seperated list of path fragments.
+To do so use the `-e` option and pass it a comma separated list of path fragments.

 ##View Controller
 If your app doesn't use a `Settings.bundle` you can use the provided view controller to show the licenses.

-####Instalation
+####Installation

 Add LicensesViewController to your `Podfile`: